ibm-cloud-docs/BlockStorage/replication.md

 1. Click your active LUN ("target").
 2. In the upper right, click **Replica** and click **Actions**.
 3. Select **Failback**.

-   >Expect a message across the top of the page that shows the failover is in progress.
+   Expect a message across the page that shows the failover is in progress.
 Additionally, an icon appears next to your volume on the **{{site.data.keyword.blockstorageshort}}** that indicates that an active transaction is occurring.
 Hovering over the icon produces a window that shows the transaction.
 The icon disappears when the transaction is complete.
 During the Failback process, configuration-related actions are read-only.
 You can't edit any snapshot schedule or change snapshot space.
 The event is logged in replication history.
+   {:note}
 4. In the upper right, click **View All {{site.data.keyword.blockstorageshort}}** link.
 5. Click your active LUN ("source").
 6. Mount and attach your storage volume to the host.
 Click [here](provisioning-block_storage.html) for instructions.